uvsmtid/common-salt-states/docs/salt_introduction.md

 * Jobs

 NOTE:
-* Explain that Salt does things but doess not undo them (i.e. <tt>yum</tt> both does and undoes - installs and uninstalls packages).
+* Explain that Salt does things but doess not undo them (i.e. `yum` both does and undoes - installs and uninstalls packages).
 And add about important requirements to states to be re-run-able as well as limitations of the approach (i.e. need to look up what should be done to actually re-run installation - remove some files, delete some virtual networks, etc.).

 ## Master and Minions